 - Fiber supplements (e.g., Metamucil)

-Your body needs cholesterol for everything from producing vitamins and hormones to aiding in digestion.
+Your body needs cholesterol for everything from producing vitamins and hormones to aiding digestion.
 Too much cholesterol obtained in the foods you eat can put you at a greater risk.

 Drinking excess levels of alcohol can lead to various health conditions, whether from binge drinking or regular and frequent drinking.
 Heavy alcohol use can lead to obesity, high blood pressure, and type 2 diabetes.

 As a result, you could be at risk of developing long-term cardiovascular diseases such as arrhythmia and stroke, cancers such as breast cancer and colon cancer, liver disease, and so much more.